 Whangarei is known for being the northernmost city in New Zealand, particularly famous for its large picturesque waterfall and abundance of beaches.

 Whangarei has a subtropical climate.
-The daily average temperature is 15.7°C/60.3°F, while yearly average rainfall is 1500mm/59.1″.
-Find out more in What is the Weather Like in New Zealand?
+The daily average temperature is 15.7°C/60.3°F, while the yearly average rainfall is 1500 mm/59.1 in.
+Find out more about the climate in our guide, What is the Weather Like in New Zealand?

-Whangarei is well connected to the rest of New Zealand by road and by air with its own domestic airport.
+Whangarei is well connected to the rest of New Zealand by road, with State Highway 1 passing right through the city, and by air with its own domestic airport.
 The closest international airport is Auckland Airport with plenty of car rental options available.
-Whangarei is also on the main national bus route, which you can find more information about in Bus Networks in New Zealand.
+Whangarei is also on the main national bus route, which you can find more information about in our guide to the Bus Networks in New Zealand.

 One day is enough to see the city highlights, while 3-4 days will allow you to explore the surroundings, such as the Whangarei Heads.